strangerstudios/memberlite/readme.txt

 * BUG FIX: Fixed styles for some BuddyPress buttons that were invisible.
 * BUG FIX/ENHANCEMENT: Fixed blockquotes styling.
 (Thanks, Justin Tadlock and Sakin Shrestha)
 * BUG FIX/ENHANCEMENT: Prefixing all hooks with theme slug.
 Adding deprecated file for old hook names.
-* ENHANCEMENT: Some banner, widget, and sidebar features were moved into a separate plugin Memberlite Elements, available from the wp.org repository here https://wordpress.org/plugins/memberlite-elements/.
+* ENHANCEMENT: Some banner, widget, and sidebar features were moved into a separate plugin Memberlite Elements.
 * ENHANCEMENT: Improving print styles for better output
 * ENHANCEMENT: Updating to version 5.2 of Font Awesome.
 * ENHANCEMENT: Adding WooCommerce page template 3.x support